plural-activism/plural-pride-walk/slides.md

 <!--
 While the size is easy to read, the size and paper densitiy means the flyer is super wobbely.
 It gets destroyed super quick.

-They are still great infomaterial, but if ya wanna bring flyers to a protest, postcard is really the max size.
+They are still great infomaterial, but if ya& wanna bring flyers to a protest, postcard is really the max size.
 -->
 ---